In today’s competitive and challenging market - you need every advantage you can get!

 >In very hot conditions

 , Compressor Synthetics remain thicker for better protection.
-Compressor Synthetics do not degrade in high temperatures as fast as mineral-based oils either.
+Champion lubricants are synthetic and do not degrade in high temperatures as fast as mineral-based oils.

 >In lower temperatures